Do Ants Poop? | Facts and Myths Explored

 What Is the Excretory System of Ants?

-Ant excretory system consists of two main significant components: the Malpighian tubules and the hindgut.
+Ant excretory system consists of two main significant components:

 Malpighian tubules are often referred to as the ant’s equivalents of kidneys.

-The Malpighian tubules are continuously bathed in colorless ant blood.
-In this way, the Malpighian tubules ensure that the hemolymph is clean and free of dangerous substances.
+They are continuously bathed in colorless ant blood and ensure that the hemolymph (a combination of blood and tissue fluids) is clean and free of dangerous substances.

 As a result of osmosis, water is drawn into the tubules, where it is converted to urine.
 Urine travels through the gut and into the rectum, where it is excreted.
 In the hemolymph, sodium and potassium ions are pushed in, and then water follows.
 After that, the waste is excreted.